oAGoulart/awesome-nollm/README.md

 ## Tools
 ### Web Browser
 - [Vivaldi](https://vivaldi.com/download/) - Has some similarities to Opera.
 The developers have taken a firm stance against the "AI trend", read about it [here](https://vivaldi.com/blog/technology/vivaldi-wont-allow-a-machine-to-lie-to-you/).
+Their iOS app allows showing tabs on top/bottom of page.

 ### Cloud Storage
 - [MEGA](https://mega.io) - Allows file syncing on-device; zero-knowledge encryption for all data; but, if you are serious about putting files in the cloud, then you will need to subscribe to one of their plans.
 Free accounts have limited data transfer, but the plans are cheap compared to its competitors.